slsa-framework/slsa/docs/spec/draft/threats.md

 provide more specific guidance on how to secure the underlying platform.

 *Example 1:* GitHostingService employee uses an internal tool to push changes to the MyPackage source repo.
-Solution 1: employee cannot push changes without getting a co-worker to approve.
-Solution 2: changes are audited and the employee would be detected by internal security teams.

 *Example 2:* GitHostingService employee uses an internal tool to push a malicious version of the server to serve malicious versions of MyPackage sources to a specific CI/CD client but the regular version to everyone else, in order to hide tracks.
-Solution 1: employee cannot push malicious version without getting a co-worker to approve.
-Solution 2: changes are audited and the employee would be detected by internal security teams.

 *Example 3:* GitHostingService employee uses an internal tool to push a malicious version of the server that includes a backdoor allowing specific users to bypass branch protections.
 Adversary then uses this backdoor to submit a change to MyPackage without review.
-Solution 1: employee cannot push malicious version without getting a co-worker to approve.
-Solution 2: changes are audited and the employee would be detected by internal security teams.

 </details>
 <details><summary>Exploit vulnerability in SCM</summary>